 For example, you can incorporate an SMS feature in your loyalty program so customers can be notified of rewards sent directly to their phones.
 Or you can use in-app notifications to deliver gifts and discounts to your customers as they use your product.

-Engage's messaging features can help you to get started on this.
-With Engage, you can send SMS, in-app notifications, and email to deliver personalized messages for your loyalty programs.
+With Engage, you can send SMS, in-app notifications, and email to deliver personalized messages to your loyalty programs.

 Customer Loyalty Programs are a great way to improve your customer retention rates, improve customer service and encourage brand loyalty.